 Norcross, Ga.-based Rock-Tenn Company will close its facility at 2800 W. Custer Ave. in Milwaukee by July 5 and lay off about 69 workers there.

-Employees at the corrugated box plant were informed that production will cease by the end of June, said Robin Keegan, director of corporate communications.
+Employees at the corrugated box plant were informed on Monday and production will cease by the end of June, said Robin Keegan, director of corporate communications.

 “Closing the facility is an economic decision, and it’s based on redundancies in plant equipment and capacity,” Keegan said.